mdsdanny/SeleniumOO/README.md

 ```
 The GooglePage class is now our page object.
 This is the place to list all of the UI elements in the page, and their behaviour.

-1.  **Constructor** - *Constructor* - The constructor takes an instance of the current SeleniumOO framework object.
+1.  **Constructor** - The constructor takes an instance of the current SeleniumOO framework object.
 In this example is SOOFramework instance, that belongs to SeleniumOO library.
-2.  **validateElements()** - *validateElements()* - This method is implemented in each of our pages.
+2.  **validateElements()** - This method is implemented in each of our pages.
 Is were we make sure of the existence of our elements.
 In this case, instance of SOOUIElement class.
 SOOUIElement is a child of seleniumhq WebElement object.
-4.  **SOOFactory.createElement()** - *SOOFactory.createElement()* - The fastest way of creating SOOUIElement objects.
+4.  **SOOFactory.createElement()** - The fastest way of creating SOOUIElement objects.
 In this example, we initialize the element with the current page, a SSOElementType the type is NAME and the value "q".
 It maps the HTML element:

 ```html
 <input name="q"/>
 ```
-3.  **search()** - *search()* - We want to search for a word.
+3.  **search()** - We want to search for a word.
 So we call selenium sendKeys() and sendKeys() method's to perform the search user's action.

 Also to keep the object oriented paradigm, I've created a getSearchField() method.
 All of the UI elements and actions of our UI page should be defined in our object.
 So it will be reusable and independent of another one.